Vegetarian Bean Loaf With a Sweet Mustard Glaze

-Beans, Oat Flour, Whole Wheat Flour, Plus Lots of Tasty Seasonings ...
+Beans, Oats, Plus Lots of Tasty Seasonings Make for a Satisfying Loaf

 There's nothing like a hearty meatloaf, is there?
-This is a dinnertime favorite along with potatoes.
-Vegetarians and vegans or those trying to switch to a meatless diet, can have their "meat" and eat it too!
+This is a dinnertime favorite along with potatoes and at times, gravy.
+Many of us grew up with this classic dish, in fact.
+Vegetarians and vegans or anyone trying to switch to a meatless diet, may find themselves longing for more than vegetables at a meal.
+With this hearty loaf, they can have their "meat" and eat it too!

-This recipe for vegetarian meatloaf results in a moist, hearty loaf with such a meat-like consistency, it could fool die-hard meat lovers.
-The glaze adds a nice flavor and look to the top of the loaf, helping to brown it.
+This recipe for vegetarian meatloaf results in a moist, dense loaf with such a meat-like consistency, it could fool die-hard meat lovers.
+The glaze adds a nice look to the top of the loaf, plus it also adds flavor.

-The night before, soak a bag of yellow eye beans, leaving plenty of water, for when they expand.
-The next day, drain beans and set to cook.
+The night before, soak a bag of yellow eye beans, leaving plenty of water, because they will they expand.
+The next day, drain beans, rinse well, then refill pot and set to cook.

-I like to cook my beans in my crock pot.
-Beans can foam and boil over on the stove and I find a crock pot does a great job, without the problems encountered when trying to cook beans on the stove.
+I like to cook my beans in my crock pot, so I soak them overnight in that.
+Beans can foam and boil over on the stove but if you use a crock pot, this does a far better job and you never have to worry about foam0over and boil-over.

-There's also no risk of scorching, as can happen when you cook beans on top of the stove and forget them during cooking.
+There's also no risk of beans sticking to the bottom of your pot ad scorching, as can happen when you cook beans on top of the stove and forget them during cooking.

 - 3 cups yellow eye beans, cooked and mashed

-- 1 cup plain or seasoned bread crumbs
+- 1 cup plain or seasoned bread crumbs, Seasoned are preferable

 - 1 cup oats, ground